-Time of travel: Travelling by train is undoubtedly the fastest way, since it can take less than an hour to bring you from Brighton to London Victoria in peak times on the (in most cases), and under 1h 30m in off-peak times.
-Win for trains here.
+Time of travel: Travelling by train is undoubtedly the fastest way since it can take less than an hour to bring you from Brighton to London Victoria in peak times on the (in most cases), and under 1h 30m in off-peak times.
+A win for trains here.

-Price: Well, this isn’t the railway system’s strongest point, Train-cards can be purchased individually, as a return ticket, where a very slight discount is given.
-But greater discounts are given if you buy a weekly, monthly or even yearly train card and provide you with unlimited travels overall lines and companies.
+Price: Well, this isn’t the railway system’s strongest point, Train cards can be purchased individually, as a return ticket, where a very slight discount is given.
+But greater discounts are given if you buy a weekly, monthly or even yearly train card and provide you with unlimited travel overall lines and companies.

 |On-Peak Day return||£53.50|